mineiros-io/terraform-github-team/README.md

 if you have any questions or need help.
 Feel free to email us at [hello@mineiros.io] or join our [Community Slack channel][slack].

+## GitHub as Code

+[GitHub as Code](github-as-code) is a commercial solution built on top of our open-source Terraform modules for GitHub.
+It helps our customers to manage their GitHub organization more efficiently by enabling anyone in their organization to self-service manage on- and offboarding of users, repositories, and settings such as branch protections, secrets, and more through code.

+For details please see [https://www.mineiros.io/github-as-code](github-as-code).

 ## Reporting Issues

 We use GitHub [Issues] to track community reported issues and missing features.